JayO-1/system-design-101/README.md

 In the case of message brokers, [back pressure](http://mechanical-sympathy.blogspot.com/2012/05/apply-back-pressure-when-overloaded.html) can help by setting a limit on the number of requests we can consume, thereby maintaining a high throughput rate and good response times for jobs already in the queue, and avoiding the issues outlined previously.
 Once our threshold is reached we tell the producer to throttle our consumption until an item has finished being processed.

 In the case of handling web requests, we can view the request-response pattern as being another form of producer-consumer, except we cannot talk to the producer!
 Instead, we use [Disintermediate Processing](https://www.youtube.com/watch?v=0KYoIvrM9VY) where we use a fixed-size queue in memory on the server to buffer requests.
 Load is then managed by:
-* Clients get a server busy or HTTP 503 status code to try again later if the queue is full.
+* **Request Rejection:** Clients get a server busy or HTTP 503 status code to try again later if the queue is full.
 Clients can retry the request at a later time, perhaps with [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff).
-* Request Aggregation: We handle requests in batches where possible, reducing the number of requests to process (this can happen before the request reaches the server, or after)
+* **Request Aggregation:** We handle requests in batches where possible, reducing the number of requests to process (this can happen before the request reaches the server, or after).
+An example of where this is used is in [OpenTelemetry](https://cloud.google.com/learn/what-is-opentelemetry#:~:text=OpenTelemetry%20provides%20a%20single%2C%20open,export%20of%20telemetry%20data%20complicated.), which processes the data streamed from services in batches
-* Debouncing: We merge similar messages (think of a search bar.. we don't perform a request for every keystroke, but rather once the search term is complete)
+* **Debouncing:** We merge similar messages (think of a search bar.. we don't perform a request for every keystroke, but rather once the search term is complete)

 ### Disadvantage(s): asynchronism